deckarep/flappy-rust/README.md

 * By sticking to one thread, the Rust version needs no synchronization and furthermore, I can guarantee the full correctness of the application thanks to Rust's super advanced compiler.
 This means, even if I introduced more threads to; for example, generate the pipes similar to Francesc's version...the compiler will absolutely stop me from having data-races by refusing to compile.
 This means I get to sleep better at night than Francesc.
 * I didn't go out of my way to optimize anything yet and I'm vaguely familiar with SDL2 since most of my work back in the day was with SDL1.
 * Also, before anyone starts complaining about the code...I hacked on this in a fit of rage over a few hours...it was just for fun.
 * Shoutout to Francesc Campoy https://twitter.com/francesc?lang=en a developer advocate on the Go team.
-Check out his video series Just for Func if you've love Go.
+Check out his video series Just for Func if you love Go.

 ## Installation